FutureGatewayFramework/fgDocumentation/installation.md

 Architectures not targeted by hi-level scripts maybe installed as well, directly using low level scripts available at: https://github.com/indigo-dc/PortalSetup.
 These installation files can be used on all those OS platforms using as package management tool: yum, apt and brew; thus: EL OSes (i.e RedHat, CentOS, Debian, MacOSX and potentially Windows under Cygwin environment).
 In order to use low level scritps, the user has to download from the git repository all files having the name 'setup\_\<component\>.sh'.
 Then the user can install the system just executing each script in the order:

+1. git clone https://github.com/indigo-dc/PortalSetup && cd PortalSetup
-1. ./setup_FGPortal.sh - Install the core components of the system and preparing the necessary environment
+2. ./setup_FGPortal.sh - Install the core components of the system and preparing the necessary environment
 2. ./setup_JSAGA.sh - Provides a complete JSAGA installation with binaries and libraries
 3. ./setup_GridEngine.sh - Install the Grid&Cloud Engine (necessary to target SSH, EMI/gLite, rOCCI infrastructures)
 4. ./setup_OCCI.sh - Install the OCCI CLI with GSI necessary packages